passiv/snaptrade-sdks/sdks/csharp/docs/OptionsApi.md

             var userId = "userId_example";
             var userSecret = "userSecret_example";
-            var accountId = "accountId_example"; // The ID of the account get positions. var symbol = "symbol_example"; // Universal symbol ID if symbol
+            var accountId = "accountId_example"; // The ID of the account to get the options chain from. var symbol = "symbol_example"; // Universal symbol ID if symbol

             try